Photo by Accuray

 After all, corporate learning is largely about risk avoidance.
 It enables companies to ensure that brand standards are met, quality control is maintained, errors are avoided, and costs are kept low.
 As a result, this type of training is often viewed by employees as a necessary nuisance, rather than an opportunity for personal growth and exploration (although we’ll discuss notable exceptions in a future article).

-While corporate learning is almost always required, professional development is almost always optional.
+While corporate learning is almost always required, professional development and upskilling are almost always optional.
 And while corporate training is primarily focused on achieving company-directed goals such as operational efficiency and productivity, professional development is more worker-focused and strategic.
 Let’s take a look at some examples of meaningful professional development and upskilling, and how these ultimately support key business objectives such as retention.

 Tuition reimbursement